Discover the 60 best souvenirs from Scotland that you can also buy on a budget… and what Scottish gifts you can buy for your pet!

 If you really have no idea what to buy in Scotland and you don’t have a big budget, then by all means get a few fridge magnets that you can also offer as a present to your family and friends!

 Almost every shop on the Royal Mile in Edinburgh sells fridge magnets.
-They usually start at £3!
+They usually come as cheap as £3!

 Scottish tartans: not just kilts!